 Now in the Gallery

-The following are on view at the gallery.
+The following work is on view at the gallery.
 Click for larger image.

 Kathy Venter was born in South Africa where she received her M.F.A. in Sculpture, Port Elizabeth School of Art and Design and immigrated to Canada in 1989.